The Talent Show – Who Am I?

 Conditioning.
 Old wounds.

 As a child, I felt terrified to be seen and heard.
 I had selective mutism, only speaking to family and close friends, but freezing whenever I had to speak in school or to people in the ‘outside’ world.
 It’s hard to describe what that felt like.
 It was as though I’d been spotted by a tiger, and my body went into fight, flight, or freeze mode—usually freeze.
-Selective mutism is an anxiety disorder, one I’ve largely overcome, one that I’ve largely overcome, though it still reappears from time to time.
+Selective mutism is an anxiety disorder, one that I’ve largely overcome, though it still reappears from time to time.

 I often think of the chicken-and-egg dilemma: Which came first—the anxiety disorder or the trauma?
 It feels too simple to attribute it to just one cause because it’s far more complex than that.
 But in the interest of time, one piece of the trauma puzzle that I’ve been healing from my entire life was running from that ‘tiger’—my father’s belt—until I was cornered and froze.